ulisses-gabriel/blog/README.md

 Then run the migration:

 ```
-php migation.php
+php migration.php
 ```

-If everything wen ok, you should see something like this:
+If everything was ok, you should see something like this:

 ```
 $ php migration.php